getartistry/artistry/wp-content/plugins/es-woocommerce-activecampaign/readme.txt

 The EqualServing team does not always provide active support for the WooCommerce ActiveCampaign plugin on the WordPress.org forums.
 One-on-one email support is available at [EqualServing Help Desk](http://equalserving.com/support).

 == Changelog ==

+= 1.9 =

+Release Date: Oct 7, 2018

+* Add a link to reset ActiveCampaign Lists and Tags dropdowns.

 = 1.8 =